scipy/scipy/doc/source/tutorial/optimize.rst

 Note that the Rosenbrock function and its derivatives are included in `scipy.optimize`.
-The implementations shown in the following sections provide examples of how to define an objective function as well as its jacobian and hessian functions.
+The implementations shown in the following sections provide examples of how to define an objective function as well as its gradient and Hessian functions.
 Objective functions in `scipy.optimize` expect a numpy array as their first parameter which is to be optimized and must return a float value.
 The exact calling signature must be ``f(x, *args)`` where ``x`` represents a numpy array and ``args``